-- 1. To gain knowledge about the basic principles, role and models of rehabilitation. - 2.
-To develop skills about preventing the disability and rehabilitation of disabled persons in community. - 3.
-To explain the role of NGO's in rehabilitation. - 4.
-To know about principles of orthotics and prosthetics.
+- 1. Gain knowledge about the basic principles, role and models of rehabilitation. - 2.
+Develop skills about preventing the disability and rehabilitation of disabled persons in community.

+- 3. Know about role of NGO's in rehabilitation. - 4.
+Know about principles of orthotics and prosthetics.

-Conceptual framework of rehabilitation, roles of rehabilitation team members, definitions and various models of rehabilitation, Epidemiology of disability with emphasis on locomotor disability, its implications-individual, family, social, economic and the state.
+Conceptual framework of rehabilitation, roles of rehabilitation team members, definitions and various models of rehabilitation; Epidemiology of disability with emphasis on locomotor disability, its implications-individual, family, social, economic and the state.
 Impairment, Handicap.

-Preventive aspects of disability and organizational skills to manage it, Community based rehabilitation (CBR) - Principles, WHO policies about rural health care, Role of physiotherapy in CBR - Screening for disabilities, Prescribing exercise programme, Disability prevention, strategies to improve ADL, Rural Rehabilitation with agriculture tools, Statutory provisions - Schemes of assistance to persons with disabilities.
+Preventive aspects of disability and organizational skills to manage it; Community based rehabilitation (CBR) - Principles, WHO policies about rural health care, Role of physiotherapy in CBR - Screening for disabilities, Prescribing exercise programme, Disability prevention, strategies to improve ADL, Rural Rehabilitation with agriculture tools, Statutory provisions - Schemes of assistance to persons with disabilities.

-Role of NGO's in rehabilitation of persons with disabilities, Principles of Orthotics - types, indications, contra indications assessment (check out), Biomechanical principles of orthosis application, Uses and fitting- region wise, Fabrication of simple splints and self-help devices for upper and lower extremity - indications and applications
+Role of NGO's in rehabilitation of persons with disabilities; Principles of Orthotics - types, indications, contra indications assessment; Biomechanical principles of orthosis application; Uses and fitting- region wise; Fabrication of simple splints and self-help devices for upper and lower extremity - indications and applications

-Principles of Prosthetics - types, indications, contraindications, assessment check out, uses and fitting - region wise, Psychological aspect of orthotic and prosthetic application.
+Principles of Prosthetics - types, indications, contraindications, assessment check out, uses and fitting - region wise; Psychological aspect of orthotic and prosthetic application.